Temperance

 Iris

-Iris is also the name for the shining halo of the moon (which is where we get iris as a part of the eye).
-The iris plant is associated with faith, hope and wisdom.
+In this deck, Temperance is depicted as the goddess Iris.
+Her name literally means 'rainbow': the bridge between heaven and earth.
+It is also the name for the shining halo of the moon (which gives us the 'iris' of the eye).
+The iris plant itself is associated with faith, hope, and wisdom.

-As with many deity names, the name Iris forms a play on words, and often alludes to something else.
-In this case, Iris is pronounced very close to eiris which means ‘messenger’, and Iris was also the messenger of the Gods, using the rainbow to travel quickly between heaven and earth.
+As with many deity names, Iris forms a play on words.
+It is pronounced very similarly to eiris, which means 'messenger'.
+Iris was a messenger of the gods, using the rainbow to travel quickly between heaven and earth.

 Finally, and importantly, Iris was a cup-bearer to the gods, so was often depicted conveying pitchers of liquid.